<- pie_crab %>%

 function to find the 90% confidence interval from your bootstrap distribution, using the percentile method!

-8. Interpret the confidence interval you obtained in #7.
-Make sure to include the context of the data and the population of interest!
+11. Interpret the confidence interval you obtained in #10.
+Make sure to include (1) your confidence level, (2) the statistic you are estimating, (3) the population of interest, and (4) your endpoints!